 Javids Almond

 Prunus dulcis.
 We are proud to present this self-fertile almond that can grow in zone 5 and perhaps even a very sheltered zone 4!
 Shells are thick but easy to crack with nuts that ripen in mid-late Autumn and a flavour like rich amaretto.
 Handsome trees are exotic looking with lance-shaped, shiny leaves and have very high disease resistance.
 Produces nuts in 2-3 years.
 We ship 18-24" trees which will reach 12' at maturity.
+Due to CFIA regulations, we can not ship almond trees to BC.

 Spring Planting: this product will be shipped late April through May according to hardiness zone.